cncf/tag-security/assessments/projects/custodian/joint-review.md

   operable or even inoperable, and require thoughtful addition of least privilege permissions.
 A linter or IAM generator script would be a possible enhancement, or links to community examples of such tools.
-* The docker image, python environment, all Custodian commits, and distributed python and YAML files should be controlled using cryptographic mechanisms for integrity.
-As this is an area of active research in the community, there are many possible tools to address the supply chain and distribution of the c7n tool and docker image.
+* The docker image, python environment, all Custodian commits, and external python and YAML files should be controlled using cryptographic mechanisms for integrity.
+As this is an area of active research in the community, there are many possible tools to address the supply chain and distribution of the c7n tool and docker image securely.
 * The c7n code should itself implement some sort of YAML policy integrity and, possibly, efficacy/safety check(s).
 This may prevent casual tampering of YAML policies once deployed in an organization.
+For example signing and signature check with cosign/sigstore or [JWT](https://github.com/open-policy-agent/opa/issues/1757).
 * The project should determine if operators can run separate instances of c7n for detection vs. remediation, and document how to best deploy under segregation of duties principles.
 This may minimize "blast radius" in the